 What side effects can Complera cause?

-Complera can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.
+Complera may cause side effects.
+Most side effects from Complera are manageable, but a few can be serious.
+Serious side effects of Complera include lactic acidosis (buildup of lactic acid in the blood), severe skin reactions or rash, and liver problems.
 (See the WARNING above.)

 Other possible side effects of Complera include: